tammy0825/BACnet4J/README.md

 Releases
 ========
+*Version 4.1.6*
+- change http to https in JCenter Bintray repo in pom.xml

+*Version 4.1.5*
+- Reduce PropertyUtils.requestPropertiesFromDevice timeout log message to info as this message can be generated quite often

+*Version 4.1.4*
+- Fix for wrong loop condition on getting id for local device
+- Fixes for reading elements of priority array

+*Version 3.2.4*
+- Fixing bug in SerialPortWrapper where stop bits and data bits were reversed.

+*Version 3.2.3
+- Removed restriction on binding LocalDevice to 0.0.0.0
+- Added code to ensure DefaultTransport thread can't die from a bad expire() call
+- Added code to ServiceFutureImpl to allow using timeouts
+- Using timeouts in DefaultTransport for ServiceFutures

 *Version 3.2 release notes*
 - Added BBMD support
 - Much enhanced support for acting as a foreign device
+- Improved test framework

 *Version 3.0 release notes*
 - The ANT build system has been replaced with Gradle